KyleWilliford/bemore/README.md

 You will need to configure the slack bot to send requests to the tunneled domain.
 Look at the ngrok output to get the public domain.

-Future improvements
+# Future improvements
 ---
 Malware/phishing/etc. databases should be retrieved at server start, and periodically after that.

 This server currently loads files that were retrieved between October 24th 2017 and November 2nd 2017, or thereabouts.

-How to start the Slackboat server
+# How do I even...?
 ---

 1. Run `mvn clean install` to build your application